mongodb/docs/source/includes/fact-selinux-redhat-options.rst

 .. container::

-   The current SELINUX Policy does not allow the MongoDB process to open and read ``/proc/net/netstat`` for :ref:`param-ftdc` (FTDC).
+   The current SELinux Policy does not allow the MongoDB process to open and read ``/proc/net/netstat`` for :ref:`param-ftdc` (FTDC).
 As such, the audit log may include numerous messages regarding lack of access to this path.